 Android and iOS combined have 93.85% of the worldwide market share, while Windows covers only 2.47% (source: netmarketshare.com).
 Android gained lots of traction in emerging markets, especially through the Android One programme.
 Choosing the operating system depends a lot on what other devices you are using since it’s easier to sync your data across devices running on the same OS.
 There are advantages and disadvantages for each OS.

 Android’s source code is open and it’s used to create various operating systems based on Android, like CyanogenMod.
 Many smartphone manufacturers who produce Android-based devices add proprietary components.
 There is a much wider range of devices to choose from if you opt for Android.

-iOS is closed, powering exclusively Apple devices.
+iOS is a closed system, powering exclusively Apple devices.
 This allows Apple to have a much better control over its operating system, offering direct iOS updates every year for iPhone users.
-Updates for Android devices come at a slower pace, except for Google devices which run on 'pure' Android, like Google Pixel or, until a recently, the Nexus series.
+Updates for Android devices come at a slower pace, except for Google devices which run on 'pure' Android, like Google Pixel or, until recently, the Nexus series.